CC-MNNIT/2021-22-Classes/Android/2021_05_09_AndroidClass-1/README.md

 ## Homework:

 -   Read about `R.java` file.
+-   Learn what is the difference between `sp` and `dp` units in the layout file.
 -   Study about Metaprogramming.
 Identify where we have used this.
 -   Try to explore more UI components like TextView, Checkboxes, Spinner, etc.
 -   Read about the following: